Quantum Theory and Atomic Structure | General Chemistry 1

 Atomic orbital:

-The wave function Ψ of an electron in an atom.
-An atomic orbital has a characteristic energy as well as a characteristic electron density distribution.
-The electron density is the relative probability of finding an electron at a particular point in space.
-For one-electron systems, the electron density of an electron in a certain orbital is described by the square of the wave function Ψ2 associated with that orbital
+An atomic orbital refers to the wave function (Ψ) of an electron within an atom.
+Each atomic orbital corresponds to a specific energy level and electron density distribution.
+The electron density, representing the relative probability of finding an electron at a given point in space, is described by the square of the wave function (Ψ2) associated with the orbital.

 Quantum Numbers

-An atomic orbital is defined by 3 quantum numbers: the principal quantum number (n), the azimuthal quantum number (l), and the magnetic quantum number (ml)
+An atomic orbital is defined by 3 quantum numbers: the principal quantum number (n), the angular momentum quantum number (l), and the magnetic quantum number (ml).
+While these quantum numbers are sufficient to describe an atomic orbital, an additional quantum number, the electron spin quantum number (ms), becomes necessary to describe an electron occupying the orbital.

 Principal quantum number (n):

-l = 0 ⇒ s orbital (spherical symmetry)
+l = 0 ⇒ s orbitals (spherical symmetry)

-l = 1 ⇒ p orbital (cylindrical symmetry around its long axis)
+l = 1 ⇒ p orbitals (cylindrical symmetry around their long axis)

 Atomic orbitals are characterized by sets of quantum numbers: